b13/t3ext-dam_falmigration/README.md

 Tasks
 =======

-For now only two tasks works:
+For now only three tasks works:

 Migrate DAM Records to FAL Records
 ----------------------------------